What is a Database and how do I add one on my hosting package?

 Under the Databases section, select MySQL Database Wizard.

 Start by giving your database a name.
 Once done, click Next Step.

 On the next page, create your users by entering their details and then select Create User.

 On the next page, set which privileges you’d like the user to be able to perform.
 If you want them to be able to perform all privileges, select the ‘All Privileges’ box at the top.
 Once done, click Next Step.

 You’ll then be shown a message confirmed that the user was successfully created.
 You can then choose whether to add another database or user by selecting one of the options below.

-The following steps apply to Web Hosting plans purchased before July 2020 and Premium Hosting plans purchased before August 2020:
+Web Hosting plans purchased before July 2020 / Premium Hosting plans purchased before August 2020

 In the Web Tools section, click the ‘MySQL Databases’ option if you have a Linux Hosting package or ‘Microsoft SQL Databases’ if you have a Windows Hosting package.

 You will need to create a username and password for your database and then click on the Create button.

 Please note: Your username should be 9 characters or less and can only contain letters, numbers and these characters: "_" and "-".
 It should not contain the words "test", "root", "mysql" nor "alive"